All About Technical Directors/Managers

 - Technical Director

 In 2016, there was an estimated number of 134,700 jobs in the United States for Technical Director or Manager.
 New jobs are being produced at a rate of 12.2% which is above the national average.
 The Bureau of Labor Statistics predicts 16,500 new jobs for Technical Director or Manager by 2026.
-There will be an estimated 14,100 positions for Technical Director or Manager per year.
+Due to new job openings and attrition, there will be an average of 14,100 job openings in this field each year.

 The states with the most job growth for Technical Director or Manager are Utah, Georgia, and Colorado.
 Watch out if you plan on working in Alaska, Maine, or Kansas.
 These states have the worst job growth for this type of profession.